The (in)visibly brilliant Invisible: Art About the Unseen 1957-2012 at the Hayward Gallery

 The invisible may also be disturbing.
 The perception of Teresa Margolles’ Aire / Air, Zurich (2003), changes dramatically when you realise that the two cooling systems constituting the installation are filled with water that was previously used to wash the bodies of murder victims in Mexico City prior to autopsy.
 Along with other works, such as the Invisible Monuments, Air employs invisibility as a metaphor of the suppression of information or the socio-political marginalization of social groups.

 Information is the key to perceiving and understanding all of the works that are non-presented at the display.
 In fact, the whole weight of the artwork is not carried by its (non)martial form but by the concepts, revealed to us by the curator on subtle, almost invisible labels – brilliantly miming the intangibility of the exhibits.

 The invisible may be a bit unexciting – although every invisible piece has its own, unique background and supporting idea, Bruno Jakob’s invisible drawings look (sic!) the same as Gianni Motti’s series painted with magic ink.
 But it is not the retinal, visible or tangible form, but the ideas that constitute the body of the invisible, intellectually stimulating art.

 These are only some of the topics covered by the display and there a lot more to look for in the unseen art.
 Amusing as it can be, the invisible art is also sophisticated and demanding.
 Although there is not much to look at, there is a whole lot to appreciate at the Invisible: Art About the Unseen 1957-2012 exhibition.

-Invisible: Art About the Unseen, 1957-2012 opens on 12th June 2012 and runs until 5th August 2012 at the Hayward Gallery, Southbank Centre.
+Invisible: Art About the Unseen, 1957-2012 runs from 12th June until 5th August 2012 at the Hayward Gallery, Southbank Centre.
 For further information and ticket booking click here.